Our customers have been hired by:

 A great additional section can be just what you need to take your resume to the next level and noticeably above the rest.

-Here are some great areas to include:
+Here are some great additional areas to include on your resume:

 No, not “cats, travelling, movies.”
 Add relatively specific hobbies that relate to the job you’re applying for.
 While “sports” is something you’ll see everywhere, a martial arts recruiter will be more interested in “muay thay, judo, and jujitsu.”